EternityForest/EmberOS/EmberOS/src/modules/embedpi/filesystem/sketch/share/ember-doc/README.md

 Put whatever you want to serve in /sketch/public.media for DLNA.

 Put whatever you want to serve as a standard web site in /sketch/public.www to serve it on port 80 with apache.
-Whatever you put as index.http will be the start page for the fullscren kiosk!
+Whatever you put as index.http will be the start page for the fullscren kiosk!  .htaccess files are already enabled.

 Don't use the prefix "public." for anything you don't want to be made public, in case more services are added!